i-am-phi/geometor/pages/03.phi/00.logical-systems/00.extreme-and-mean-ratio/article.md

 ---
-title: "Extreme and Mean Ratio"
+title: Extreme and Mean Ratio
-subtitle: "The Golden Ratio is also a Golden Mean"
+subtitle: The Golden Ratio is also a Golden Mean
 content:
     items: '@self.children'
 child_type: article